JoshMarler/react-juce/docs/Running_the_Example.md

 ```

 The `jsui/` directory here is the top level directory of all the
 React.js application code that we used to build the example interface.
-Like our `juce-blueprint`
-package from the Getting Started guide, this is managed via npm.
+We use a build step managed by npm to compile all of our application javascript
+into a single file that can be easily loaded up in the native app:

 ```bash
 $ npm install